cadence-day/docs/blog/2025-11-013-agency-and-time.md

 By paying attention to the present moment and capturing it in the consistent format, we can see patterns in our days, weeks, and months emerge as the record accumilate.

-Once these patterns appear, we can make small changes to shape them - little by little — until our time starts to reflect our vision and values represented in the way life flows.
+Once these patterns bacome available as a tool of reflection, we can make small changes to shape them - little by little — until our time starts to reflect our vision and values represented in the way life flows.

 For us, it's all about balance: learning to orchestrate a life where every part: family, rest, work, care get the time it deserves.
 For us, it's about a tool that helps us feel more agency over our lives.